SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/edit-privacy-confirmation-email.md

 # Edit privacy confirmation email

-According to the GDPR, individuals have the “right to be informed”.
+According to the GDPR, individuals have the "right to be informed".
 This means that they are entitled to be notified either in advance or within 30 days after that their personal details have been collected.

 The GDPR stipulates that individuals are entitled to be informed (a) that an organization intends to store their personal data, and (b) what the organization intends to use their data for.